Abortion-Linked Vaccines: A Moral Analysis with Michael Pakaluk and Jay Richards [transcript]

 JR: It’s very tough.

-MP: I want to add something to that, I think that there’s has been a too quick alignment of the Pope, the CDF, and our bishops with certain elites in our society who have certain views about what is for the common good and seem prepared to tell other people to assume risks for the sake of this common good.
+MP: I want to add something to that, I think that there’s has been a too quick alignment with elites in our society who have certain views about what is for the common good, and seem prepared to tell other people to assume risks for the sake of this common good.
 And this is not an attitude that I can take as a parent towards my children, for example.
-I must strongly advise them not to take the vaccine for the reasons that Jay gave.
 Their own risk from COVID is zero.

-TM: And the likelihood that they will dangerously infect someone who has had the vaccine, as even that psychopath Fauci said yesterday or the day before, is incredibly low.
+TM: And the likelihood that they will dangerously infect someone who has had the vaccine, as even Fauci said yesterday or the day before, is incredibly low.

 MP: But I have never agreed with the strategy of locking up healthy people.
-I mean, lock up the obese people, and cause them to lose weight.
-That would have helped everybody in our society.
 I have an 86-year-old mother who is living at home, and she basically isolates herself in a basement apartment, we've had no issues with that.
 That's the way it should be done.
 We don't isolate all the children so that the 86-year-old can go out, that makes no sense whatsoever.

-MP: Let's throw them to the wolves in the name of the common good.
+MP: Not throwing them to the wolves in the name of the common good.
 I think that's grossly mistaken.